MichaelSasser/matrix-python.github.io/content/docs/contributing/project_structure.md

 - `michael_sasser_ava.svg` is the image used in the contributor page.
 Please remember our [image conventions]({{< ref "shortcodes" >}}#image-conventions).
   The filename convention in those images is `my_user_ava.extention`.
+  In case the avatar was not set, but the `matrix_identifier` was, the avatar which was set in the Python room on Matrix will be used.

 You can create a template, which you can use for your contributor page by running this command: